Breaking News | 2 Arrested For Allegedly Stealing N70,000 From Betting Shop In Imo

-The suspects By Chinonso Alozie – Owerri Two suspected armed robbers were, Monday, paraded for allegedly robbing a football betting shop and stole the sum of N70,000 at Chukwuma Nwaoha in Owerri Municipal council, Imo state.
+Two suspected armed robbers yesterday were paraded for allegedly robbing a football betting shop and stole the sum of N70,000 at Chukwuma Nwaoha in Owerri Municipal Council, Imo state.

 Speaking to Vanguard, one of the suspects, Anozie claimed that he was deceived by one “Sky ” who led them in the robbery operation to go and collect money.

-Speaking to Vanguard, Uzochukwu said, “We were in a beer parlour drinking.
-One guy Sky came and told us that one Bet Naija operator is owing him and he asked us to join him to the place to go and collect the money from him and that was how we planned it with violent to collect the money.
+According to Uzochukwu, told Vanguard “We were in a beer parlour drinking.
+One guy sky came and told us that one bet Nija operator is owing to him and he asked us to join him to the place to go and collect the money from him and that was how we planned it with violent to collect the money.

-Also, Anozie said to Vanguard that, “I am from Ugiri Obollo in Isiala Mbano local government area of Imo state, 27-years-old.
-It was Sky that took us to that place and he told us that if we go there we will see money.
-I have never been in that place before.
-I even told police that we are the ones that robbed that place.
-We got 70,000 (seventy thousand naira) we were with gun but we did not shoot anybody.”
+Also Anozie, said to Vanguard that, “I am from Ugiri Obollo in Isiala Mbano local government area of Imo state, 27-years-old.
+It was the sky that took us to that place and he told us that if we go there we will see the money.
+I have never been to that place before.
+I even told the police that we are the ones that robbed that place.
+We got 70,000 (seventy thousand naira) we were with a gun but we did not shoot anybody.

 Comments